evrintobing17/expense-management-backend/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and configure your environment variables
 3. Run `docker-compose up -d` to start the database
-4. Run `make migrate` to run database migrations
-5. Run `make api` to start the API server
-6. Run `make worker` to start the payment worker

 ## API Documentation

 ### Authentication

 - `POST /api/auth/login` - Login with email and password
-- `POST /api/auth/register` - Register a new user

 ### Expenses